 Flying is a fast way to go from city to city, with an average time in the sky between Paris and Milan of 90s minutes.

 As a rule, Ryanair tend to have the cheapest tickets.
 Sadly, they only jet out of the remoter Paris Beauvais Airport.
 EasyJet also have competitively priced seats, along with departures from Paris’ two major hubs: Charles De Gaulle and Orly.
-Picking up the more expensive end of the spectrum are national flag carriers Alitalia and Air France, which leave many times each day from both CDG and ORY, but will often cost considerably more.
+Picking up the more expensive end of the spectrum are flights by Air France, which leave many times each day from both CDG and ORY, but will often cost considerably more.

 When it comes to arrival points, we’d recommend picking Milan Linate for ease of getting into the centre of the city.
 Milan Malpensa is also a good option, but means around an hour’s transfer after landing.
 Bergamo’s big low-cost hub at Orio al Serio is about 60 minutes away from Milan proper, too, but is a great option for those who are aiming to get to the Italian lakes or the beautiful southern Alps.